 Lupus can cause a variety of symptoms.
-Some individuals may experience changes in their fingernails and toenails.
-This may involve discoloration, infections, and changes in nail shape.
+Some individuals may experience changes in their fingernails and toenails, including discoloration, infections, and changes to the nail shape.

 Potential symptoms of lupus can include changes to skin and nails.
 Some of these changes may occur as a direct result of lupus, a side effect of certain medications, or a consequence of certain symptoms of lupus.

 This article discusses how lupus can affect a person’s nails and provides tips to help manage nail health.

 - Nail infections: Certain medications for lupus, such as immunosuppressants, may affect a person’s resistance to nail infections.
 These infections may not initially cause symptoms but can result in the nails crumbling or splitting, along with discoloration.

 - Discoloration: Certain medications or complications of lupus can lead to color changes in the nails.
 For example, discoloration can be a sign of kidney issues that may occur due to lupus.

 - Loose nails: Certain comorbid conditions, such as Raynaud’s phenomenon, can cause poor circulation to the nails, resulting in loose nails that fall off.